groupby/elements-logic/packages/@sfx/dom-events-plugin/README.md

 # SF-X DOM Events Plugin

-This package contains the SF-X DomEventsPlugin class.
+This package contains the SF-X `DomEventsPlugin` class.

 ## Usage

-To use the DomEventsPlugin, first instantiate it and then register it with the Core entity:
+To use the `DomEventsPlugin`, first instantiate it and then register it with the Core entity:

 ```js